helpscout/beacon-ios-sdk/README.md

 ### Manually

 Beacon can be installed manually by linking the `Beacon.xcframework`.
-To do so, download the `Beacon.xcframework.zip` from [here](https://github.com/helpscout/beacon-ios-sdk/releases) and integrate it similar to [how Carthage integrates frameworks](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
+To do so, download the `Beacon.xcframework.zip` from [here](https://github.com/helpscout/beacon-ios-sdk/releases) and [add Beacon.xcframework to your Xcode project](https://developer.apple.com/library/archive/technotes/tn2435/_index.html).

 ## Additional Setup